sec-edgar/sec-edgar/docs/source/filings.rst

 .. _filings:

 .. warning::
-   The ``SECEdgar.Filings`` class will be added in v0.1.5.
+   The ``secedgar.Filings`` class will be added in v0.1.5.
 If you would like to make use of this functionality, please install the `latest development version <https://github.com/coyo8/sec-edgar>`_ from GitHub.

 Filings
 =======

-Filings can be downloaded using the :class:`SECEdgar.base.Filing` class found in the ``SECEdgar.filings`` module.
+Filings can be downloaded using the :class:`secedgar.base.Filing` class found in the ``secedgar.filings`` module.

 Base Class
 ----------

-.. autoclass:: SECEdgar.filings.base.AbstractFiling
+.. autoclass:: secedgar.filings.base.AbstractFiling

 Filings
 -------

 Supported filing types can be found at :ref:`filingtypes`

-.. autoclass:: SECEdgar.filings.Filing
+.. autoclass:: secedgar.filings.Filing